symbiotejs/docsite/md/Lifecycle.md

   }

   destroyCallback() {
-    // CUSTOM: this callback is asynchronously called after the "disconnectedCallback" if component is ready to be destroed.
+    // CUSTOM: this callback is asynchronously called after the "disconnectedCallback" if component is ready to be destroyed.
 Data subscriptions removed.
 Memory is cleared.
 You cannot use this element anymore.
 If you need  it again - create the new one.
   }

 }